 Bangkok is one of the most visited cities in Southeast Asia, and there’s a reason for that.
 There’s so much to see and do, from the historical architecture to the temples, beaches, countryside, exciting nightlife, and, of course, the amazing vegan scene.
 There’s no doubt about it, the capital city of Thailand has all the answers for where to eat and what to see, and today I want to help you figure out where to stay in Bangkok.
 And when you’ve had enough, why not head down to Pattaya!

-There are four main neighbourhoods I’m recommending in this guide: Sukhumvit (my favourite!), Siam, Silom, and Khao San (my least favourite, but it always end up being convenient to stay there).
+There are four main neighborhoods I’m recommending in this guide: Sukhumvit (my favorite!), Siam, Silom, and Khao San (my least favorite, but it always ends up being convenient to stay there).
 They each have pros and cons, but one thing they all have in common is that they book fast!
 Bangkok is not so much like other South-East Asian destinations where you can just show up and find a room.
 It’s really best to book in advance when searching for what to do in Bangkok and where to stay in Bangkok.

 Bangkok remains a super affordable city, so splurging a little won’t hurt here unlike in other Asian destinations.
 In Bangkok, you’ll get the most out of your Baht!